 “I want to be sure that there is a next line of treatment available for me and for all those that are also fighting this disease.”

-Peg and her husband decided that funding an ABOH Named Research Grant was the best way to make a difference and ensure that a top U.S. lung cancer research project tied to the EGFR mutation receives the dollars it needs.
+Peg and her husband, Jerry, decided that funding ABOH Named Research Awards was the best way to make a difference and ensure that top U.S. lung cancer research projects tied to the EGFR mutation receive the dollars it needs.
 Funding science that leads to new therapies and a better understanding of resistance mechanisms is essential for improving outcomes.

-- Learn more about A Breath of Hope Lung Foundation’s research grants.
+- Learn more about A Breath of Hope Lung Foundation’s research program.